 Training Fund

-Over the last 15 years, the UCLA Broad Stem Cell Research Center has established a world-class training curriculum for a new generation of scientific pioneers.
-To date, our training program has advanced the knowledge of more than 150 gifted young scientists — including undergraduate and graduate students, post-doctoral researchers and clinical fellows — and prepared them for successful careers in academia, medicine or industry.
+Over the last 19 years, the UCLA Broad Stem Cell Research Center has established a world-class training curriculum for a new generation of scientific leaders.
+To date, our training programs have advanced the knowledge of 359 gifted early-career scientists — including undergraduate and graduate students, post-doctoral researchers and clinical fellows — and prepared them for successful careers in academia, medicine or industry.

 The cultivation of young researchers is critical as today’s trainees are tomorrow’s leaders and mentors.
 Yet, continued declines in funding for research universities threaten to limit the opportunities available to outstanding young scientists and clinicians.
-For this reason, we have elevated our Stem Cell Training Program to be among our highest fundraising priorities
+For this reason, we have elevated our training programs to be among our highest fundraising priorities.

 Program Overview